 At first, Gary and DeWayne struggled with the factory Honda.
 Reliability issues and poor communication with the factory mechanics were factors.
 Don told Honda that they didn’t want to race the works bike anymore, but instead wanted to get production CR250Ms and develop them.
 If not, the Jones gang would quit.
 Honda agreed to the terms, and Gary Jones went on to win the 1973 AMA 250cc National Championship (and then switched to Can-Am and won again in 1974).

-Most important is to find an Elsinore with a clean, undented tank.
+For collectors it is most important to find an Elsinore with a clean, undented tank.
 New and original tanks have sold for as much as $2000 on the vintage market.
 Elsinores came with lightweight finned shocks that were often replaced with Konis.
 For the collector, stock is best!
 Stock-stamped exhaust pipes with the original ribbed silencers, molded side panels and original levers are difficult to source.

 For more info on classic bikes go to www.earlyyearsofmx.com